xbb66kw/nonlinearDGP/README.md

 I use
 http://tabstospaces.com/
 to convert tabs into spaces.
-All files are kept in 4 spaces indentents.
+All files are kept in 4 spaces indentent.